carlescliment/sinatra-personal-webpage/_posts/2015/fluent-collections.md

   build
 ```

-Today I wanted to talk about a misused case of fluent interface: fluent collections.
+Today I want to talk about a misused case of fluent interface: fluent collections.

 ### Fluent collections